leannejdong/leannejdong/README.md

      - [Modern C++ Concurrency](https://github.com/leannejdong/MultiThreading)
      - Game programming
      - how to write paralleled codes, SIMD Intrinsics ...
-- 👯 I’m looking to collaborate on C++ and possibly Rust
+- 👯 I’m looking to collaborate on C++ and have a small interest learning Rust
-- Contact me on twitter or Linkedin for more...
+- Contact me on twitter or Linkedin if you want...